leonardopangaio/git4nondev/README.md

 To show the differences between stage version and workdir version, the command line `git diff "file"` can be used.
 But it's highly recommended to use it on some IDE to make easier the visualization.

 ---
-## 6. Commiting the Changes
+## 6. Committing the Changes

-The commit is the momment that all the changes will be signaled to the remote repository.
+The commit is the moment that all the changes will be signaled to the remote repository.
 It's like a photograph of file status on that moment.

 The commit has 4 principal itens:
 1. The file changes;
-2. An unique identifyer (hash);
+2. An unique identifier (hash);
 3. Metadata (e.g.: name or date of the change);
 4. A message to improve the identification;

 The commit it's too important to develop in a team, and to track changes.

 To commit something, can be used `git commit -m "commit message"` command.
-Once the commit has been done, the stage area is cleared, and it's ready to recieve new files changes.
+Once the commit has been done, the stage area is cleared, and it's ready to receive new files changes.

 > :bulb: **Tip:** It's possible to simplify the process, like a shortcut, using just one command to add on stage and commit at the same time.
 This command line is `git commit -a -m "message"`.